minetest/minetest/doc/lua_api.md

 Unless there is a matching group that enables digging otherwise.

-If the result digging time is 0, a delay of 0.15 seconds is added between digging nodes; If the player releases LMB after digging, this delay is set to 0, i.e. players can more quickly click the nodes away instead of holding LMB.
+If the result digging time is 0, a delay of 0.15 seconds is added between digging nodes.
+If the player releases LMB after digging, this delay is set to 0, i.e. players can more quickly click the nodes away instead of holding LMB.

+This extra delay is not applied in case of a digging time between 0 and 0.15, so a digging time of 0.01 is actually faster than a digging time of 0.

 ### Damage groups